 The car quickly sold to Mr Barry Linsley of West Sussex.
 He was to keep the car for 18 years.
 During his ownership he commissioned a complete restoration undertaken by West Hoathly Garage that included a thorough rebuild of the engine and work was completed in 1997.
 Although this is now a few years ago the odometer shows that the car has covered less than 6,500 miles since.

 In 2012 the car was offered for sale by the highly regarded Goudhurst Service Station who had maintained the car since 2004 and described it as an “excellent example”.
-It was bought by a discerning gentleman enthusiast and has remained in the same family ownership ever since.
+It was bought by the discerning gentleman enthusiast, Hugh Boucher and remained in the same family ownership for 17 years until 2021.
+It was serviced in September 2021 by Brewster Mudie Ltd. At the same time they replaced the rear hubs as they had worn and were emitting the annoying ‘clonk’ as the drive is taken up.
 Today B 169 LE presents very well, sits correctly and is a pleasure to drive.
 Its performance is enhanced by a modern overdrive unit that allows for lower revs at high speed.

 The Vanden Plas design for their “All Weather” Tourer was an elegant solution for motorists who craved the sporty looks of a tourer combined with the weather protection and practicality of a drop-head coupe.
 Vanden Plas achieved this by designing a slim, low wasted body, like a traditional tourer, but with the benefit of four doors.
-By fitting wind-up windows with clever hinged frames in the doors the car offered complete weather protection and a variety of driving options.
+By fitting wind-up windows with hinged in the doors the car offered complete weather protection and a variety of driving options.
 The car can be driven with the top down and windows lowered, like a tourer.
-However, if a needy passenger complains of the wind, the windows can be raised.
-If the passenger then thinks the sun is too hot, the roof can be raised and with the windows lowered the car is like a pillar-less coupe.
-If this is not enough for the passenger, the windows can be raised again and the car is then fully enclosed.
-It is worth pointing out that the hood is not only lined but also has a padded inter-lining for very quiet motoring, excepting, of course, the needy passenger who could best be dropped off at the nearest railway station.
+Imagine, if you will, a journey where you are accompanied by a needy passenger who complains of the wind; the windows can be raised.
+If the passenger then decides the sun is too hot, the roof can be raised and with the windows lowered and the car is like a pillar-less coupe.
+If this is not enough for the tiresome passenger, the windows can be raised again and the car is then fully enclosed.
+It is worth pointing out that the hood is not only lined but also has a padded inter-lining making for very quiet motoring, excepting, of course for the needy passenger who would probably best be dropped at the nearest railway station.

 The quality of the ‘All Weather’ Tourer is summed up concisely by Frazer and Knapek in their excellent book, ‘Bentley Beauty’,